 Google has many APIs and all of them are free but with many limitations.
 The Custom Search API, for example, offers the first 100 search queries per day for free.
-If you wish to lift this limitation and make more queries, it will cost you $5 per 1,000 requests.
-However, there’s no way to exceed 10,000 requests per day even if you’re ready to pay more.
+If you wish to lift this limitation and make more queries, it will cost you $5 per 1,000 requests but still limits you to 10,000 queries per day.
+There’s no way to exceed those 10,000 requests per day – even if you’re ready to pay more.
 The only way to go above the 10K limitation is if you are applying your search engine to less than 10 websites.

 How do I create a search API?